awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

 1. In **Deployment group name**, enter **MyDemoDeploymentGroup**\.

-1. In **Service Role**, choose a service role that trusts AWS CodeDeploy with, at minimum, the trust and permissions described in [Create a Service Role for CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/getting-started-create-service-role.html)\.
+1. In **Service role**, choose the service role you created earlier\.
+You must use a service role that trusts AWS CodeDeploy with, at minimum, the trust and permissions described in [Create a Service Role for CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/getting-started-create-service-role.html)\.
 To get the service role ARN, see [Get the Service Role ARN \(Console\)](https://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-create-service-role.html#getting-started-get-service-role-console)\.

 1. Under **Deployment type**, choose **In\-place**\.

 1. Under **Environment configuration**, choose **Amazon EC2 Instances**\.
 Choose **Name** in the **Key** field, and in the **Value** field, enter **MyCodePipelineDemo**\.
 **Important**
 You must choose the same value for the **Name** key here that you assigned to your EC2 instances when you created them\.
 If you tagged your instances with something other than **MyCodePipelineDemo**, be sure to use it here\.

+1. Under **Agent configuration with AWS Systems Manager**, choose **Now and schedule updates**\.
+This installs the agent on the instance\.
+The Windows instance is already configured with the SSM agent and will now be updated with the CodeDeploy agent\.

 1. Under **Deployment settings**, choose `CodeDeployDefault.OneAtaTime`\.